-Hello, in this post we will discuss the newly introduced Section 194M – TDS on payment to resident contractors and professionals.
-We will cover the following:
+Hello, in this post we will discuss on Section 194M – TDS on payment to resident contractors and professionals.
+We will cover the following topics:

 - What is Section 194M?